cassidyjames/cassidyjames.github.io/_posts/2022-06-20-graphene-os-extend-life-of-pixel.md

 Now, initially, I might recommend [installing GrapheneOS](https://grapheneos.org/install/web) and using it how it's designed.
 The web-based installation is _super_ easy if you have access to a Chromium-based browser, like Google Chrome, Microsoft Edge, Brave, Vivaldi, etc.

-There's a catch with using GrapheneOS out of the box, though: doesn't come with _any_ Google apps or services.
+There's a catch with using GrapheneOS out of the box, though: it doesn't come with _any_ Google apps or services.
 Instead, you're in command of your own hardware, and can choose where to get your apps.
 The obvious and oft-recommended option is [F-Droid](https://f-droid.org/), which is a completely open source app store and repoitory.
 However, much of the software is outdated, and the app itself is a bit clunky.
 But if you need to revive an old device and just need a couple of apps (or specific apps that are open source), it can be an option.

 Another option I see recommended is the [Aurora Store](https://auroraoss.com/), which is an open source front-end to the Google Play Store's back-end.
 The advantage is that you can install free apps without signing in, so you don't need a Google account—but many apps do require Google services to be running on your phone, anyway, so it can still be hit or miss.